 For the next two days, you’ll be enjoying Virginia’s capital.
 While you’re in Richmond, I highly recommend checking out BLK RVA to celebrate the local Black experience and support Black-owned businesses.

-Some of Richmond’s most popular attractions are the Victorian manor and gardens at Maymont, the Lewis Ginter Botanical Garden, and Virginia Museum of Fine Arts.
+Some of Richmond’s most popular attractions are the Victorian manor and gardens at Maymont, the Lewis Ginter Botanical Garden, and the Virginia Museum of Fine Arts.
 I also have a soft spot for the Edgar Allan Poe Museum and its charming courtyard in one of the city’s oldest buildings.

 Soak up hipster vibes in Carytown.
 Richmond’s “Mile of Style” is jam packed with indie boutiques, record stores and vintage emporiums.
 Lots of the city’s amazing street art can be found in Carytown.
 Follow this self-guided mural tour by Richmond local Gabby Beckford of Packs Light.
 This is also a great neighborhood to get a taste of Richmond’s dining scene, from craft cocktails to cozy cafes.